erzer12/hr-agent/README.md

 #### Step 2: Create Credentials
 1. Go to "APIs & Services" → "Credentials"
 2. Click "Create Credentials" → "OAuth 2.0 Client IDs"
-3. Configure OAuth consent screen if prompted:
+3. Configure the OAuth consent screen if prompted:
-   - User Type: External (for testing) or Internal (for organization)
+   - User Type: External (for testing) or Internal (for your organization)
-   - Fill required fields (app name, user support email)
+   - Fill in the required fields (app name, user support email).
-   - Add your email to test users
+   - Add your email to the list of test users.
-4. Create OAuth Client ID:
+4. Create the OAuth Client ID:
    - Application type: **Desktop Application**
    - Name: "HR AI Agent"
-   - Download the credentials JSON file
+   - Download the credentials JSON file.

 #### Step 3: Setup Credentials
-1. Rename the downloaded file to `credentials.json`
+1. Rename the downloaded file to `credentials.json`.
-2. Place it in the `hr_agent_backend/` directory
+2. Place it in the `hr_agent_backend/` directory.
 3. The file structure should look like:
 ```json
 {